james-littlefair-15/S_Epi_AMR_Tolerance/README.md

 Data (supplementary material) referred to in the methods section have been included in the 'data' folder of this repository.

 These include:
-  - S1: a file containing the source for the gene queries used in the study
+  - S1: spreadsheet containing the source for the gene queries used in the study
   - S2: the protein fasta file countanining these queries
   - S3: the gene coordinates in the original strain assemblies
   - S4: the gene presence-absence matrix, with putitive frameshifts, premature stop codons, and low identity
+  - S5: the variants for each core AMR-associated gene